Genivia/RE-flex/doc/index.md

 This prints the start of the line up to the mismatching position on the line returned by `border()`, followed by the highlighted "mystery character".
-Beware that this can be a control code or invalid Unicode code point so we should check before displaying it.
+Beware that this can be a control code or invalid Unicode code point, which should be checked before displaying it.

-Our scanner terminates when 10 lexical errors are encountered in the input, as defined by `max_errors`.
+This scanner terminates when 10 lexical errors are encountered in the input, as defined by `max_errors`.

 By default, Bison invokes `yyerror()` (or `yy::parser::error()` with